-“If you build it, they will come” may have worked in Field of Dreams, but theatre audiences generally don’t go to see shows that they don’t know are happening.
-Not only do you have to build the production, you need to tell people about it and an effective publicity strategy or campaign is how you reach media and audiences.
+“If you build it, they will come,” may have worked in Field of Dreams (1989) but theatre audiences generally don’t go to see shows if they don’t know they are happening.
+Not only do you have to build the production, but you also need to tell people about it.
+An effective publicity strategy or campaign is how you reach media and audiences.

 While often used synonymously, publicity and marketing are actually two different things:

 - Publicity is any FREE opportunity to promote your work ie: previews, reviews, interviews, guest appearances, social media shout-outs